IDMNYU/DM-GY-6053-Ideation-and-Prototyping-Fall_2017_Bennett/constant_input_choices.md

 *   Discovery logs can NOT be submitted after each due date.
 *   If you didn’t discover anything new, post literally that you did not discover anything new this week.

 What’s new and different in your life in the following categories?
+Why does it appeal to you or not?
+Tell me about your post and why you are posting it here.
+What is this find and why is it significant?
-Why does it appeal to you or not? **Post on your process website on a daily or weekly basis.**
+**Post on your process website on a daily or weekly basis.**

 *   _Entertainment_ (Movies, Sports, Theater, Music, Museums, Zoos, Theme Parts, etc.)
 *   _Media_ (Newspapers, Magazines, Books, TV, Radio, Internet, etc.)